h505023992/MAFS/README.md

 **![TwoStage](README.assets/TwoStage.png)**

+Each agent is implemented by iTransformer Architecture.
 The overall framework follows a **pre-training → fine-tuning** paradigm:

 * During **pre-training**, each agent is trained to specialize in its assigned forecasting sub-task.
 Agents communicate via the `communication` module using one of four predefined **fixed-topology graphs**: